← All tools

 Security note: MySQL's PASSWORD() function is considered weak for storing passwords by modern standards.
 Use bcrypt, Argon2 or scrypt for new applications.

-How to Use MySQL Password Hash
+How to Use the MySQL Password Generator

 Frequently Asked Questions